steroxmq/Vitalii_3D_Viewer/README.md

 The application is fully client-side and does not require a backend server.

-All model loading, visualization, scan simulation and screenshot export are handled directly in the browser.
+All model loading, visualization, scan simulation, information modal and screenshot export are handled directly in the browser.

 For correct functionality, the project should be served through a local server because ES modules and local 3D assets may be blocked when opening the HTML file directly.